kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	:width: 750px
 	:align: left

-	Figure adapted from Box, Hunter and Hunter, chapter 14 (1\ :sup:`st` ed) or chapter 10 (2\ :sup:`nd` ed)*.
+	The relationship between yield, pressure and impurity levels [adapted from Box, Hunter and Hunter, chapter 14 (1\ :sup:`st` ed) or chapter 10 (2\ :sup:`nd` ed)]

-So the true effect of pressure on yield is non-existent, it is only appears in the data because of the operating policy.
+Pressure is correlated with the yield, but there is no cause-and-effect relationship between them.
+The happenstance relationship only appears in the data because of the operating policy, causing them to be correlated, but it is not cause-and-effect.
 That is why happenstance data cannot be relied on to imply cause-and-effect.
 An experiment in which the pressure is changed from low to high, performed on the same batch of raw materials (i.e. at constant impurity level), will quickly reveal that there is no causal relationship between pressure and yield.

-Furthermore, experiments should be performed in random order, further breaking any relationship with other non-causal factors.
-Only the truly causal effect will remain in experimental data, *correlated* effects will be broken: they show up as having close to zero correlation in the DOE data.
+Here's another problem with using happenstance data: they are not taken in random order.
+Time-based effects, such as changes in the seasonal or daily temperatures,  will affect a process.
+We are all well-aware of slow changes: fridges and stoves degrade over time, cars need periodic maintenance.
+Even our human bodies follow this rule.
+If we do not randomize the order of experiments, we risk inferring a causal relationship when none actually exists.

+..
+Other factors are always affecting the system.
+The operator mistakenly adjusts the temperature set point to 480K instead of 470K.
+The conversion value at the end of the shift is 3% higher.
+This "experiment" of sorts enters the collection of anecdotes that operators and engineers like to tell each other, and soon it becomes "accepted" that temperature can be used to improve conversion.
+However, it might have been a lower impurity in the raw materials, the new pump that was installed the previous day, improved controller tuning by another team of engineers, or any other event(s).

+Designed experiments are the only way we can be sure that these correlated events are causal.
+You often hear people repeat the (incomplete) phrase that "*correlation does not imply causality*".
+That is only half-true: the other half of the phrase is "*correlation is a necessary, but not sufficient, condition for causality*".

 In summary, do not rely on anecdotal "evidence" from colleagues - always question the system and always try to perturb the system intentionally.
-In practice you won't always be allowed to move the system too drastically, so we will discuss response surface methods and evolutionary operation at the end of this section which can be implemented on-line in production processes.
+In practice you won't always be allowed to move the system too drastically, so we will discuss :ref:`section on response surface methods <DOE-RSM>` and :ref:`evolutionary operation <DOE-EVOP>` at the end of this chapter which can be implemented on-line in production processes.

 We will show that experiments are the most efficient way to extract information about a system: i.e. the most information in the fewest number of changes.
 So it is always worthwhile to experiment.

+.. _DOE_expts_with_single_variable:

 Experiments with a single variable at two levels
 ======================================================